tlindner/GIME-MMU-TESTER/README.md

 Option 6:
 * Setup PMODE 4 screen.
 * Change base addres to $FE00
-* Write 0 to page 38, byte 0
-* Write FF to address fe00 in page 3f
+* Write text on the following graphics pages:
+** Page 3f, offset 0
+** Page 3f, offset 1e00
+** Page 7, offset 0
+** Page 7, offset 1e00
+** Page 7, offset 0
-* Write FF to page 40, byte 0
+** Page 40, offset 0
-* in a loop:
-* complement the three above bytes
+** Page 8, offset 0
-* You will see two blinking lines
+* You will see two pages listed, the FE00 pages and the wrap around page.

-* If blinking is in sync, the VDG does not wrap around during display
-* If blinking is alternating, then VDG does wrap around during display
+* A GIME in a CoCo 3 will wrap from page 3f to 0.
+* Currently, Mame will wrap from 3f, to 40.